healthcare-hackathon-wuerzburg/systhemis/README.md

 ## Project Overview

-The application is currently running completely locally in a browser without persistent data storage.
-As such, the architecture of the application is currently limited to a single-page progressive web app and its models.
+The architecture of the application is currently limited to a single-page progressive web app and its models.

 ![System Architecture: A single web application with three models - an Authentication, Patient, and Physician Module.](/docs/Architecture-diagram.png)